Desktop Automation

 AI Agents That Act on Your Computer vs Ones That Just Advise

 Most AI tools generate text advice.
 Desktop agents actually operate your computer - clicking, typing, navigating between apps.
-The gap between advice and action is massive.
+The gap between advice and

 When AI Agents Roleplay Instead of Executing - Why Desktop Wrappers Matter

 AI agents sometimes pretend to complete tasks instead of actually doing them.
-A proper desktop app wrapper with real tool access solves the fake execution problem.
+A proper desktop app wrapper with real tool access solves the fake execution

 Why the Accessibility Tree Beats Screenshots for Desktop Automation: Lessons From Amazon Checkout